Academic institutions

 ATP-Bio is co-led by the University of Minnesota (UMN) and Massachusetts General Hospital (MGH).
 Texas A&M University, University of California-Riverside, University of California-Berkeley are core collaborating institutions.
 Carnegie Mellon University is an affiliated partner institution.

-Massachusetts General Hospital (MGH), ATP-Bio’s co-lead institution, is a world leader in every facet of cryobiology including biopreservation, biomineralization, biostabilization, microfluidics, tissue engineering, cryopreservation, BioMEMS, chemical engineering, organ reengineering, organ preservation, metabolomics.
+Massachusetts General Hospital (MGH), ATP-BioSM’s co-lead institution, is a world leader in every facet of cryobiology including biopreservation, biomineralization, biostabilization, microfluidics, tissue engineering, cryopreservation, BioMEMS, chemical engineering, organ reengineering, organ preservation, and metabolomics.

-University of California-Riverside (UCR) is a Hispanic-Serving Institution (HSI) and one of America’s most successful at graduating students from underrepresented and disadvantaged backgrounds.
-UCR brings expertise in nanofabrication, nanostructures, nanoparticle development, laser technology, and optics.
+University of California-Riverside (UCR) is a core partner and a Hispanic-Serving Institution (HSI) and one of America’s most successful at graduating students from underrepresented and disadvantaged backgrounds.
+UCR brings expertise in nanofabrication, material science, nanostructures, nanoparticle development, laser technology, and optics.

-University of California-Berkeley (UCB) provides pioneers in cryobiology, micro-physiological systems, micro and nano energy conversion, organoids, drug discovery, and thermal measurement technologies.
+University of California-Berkeley (UCB) is an affiliated partner and a leading public research university providing pioneers in cryobiology, micro-physiological systems, micro and nano energy conversion, organoids, drug discovery, and thermal measurement technologies.

-Carnegie Mellon University (CMU) brings cryobiology, cryosurgery, and cryomedicine research to the Center.
+Carnegie Mellon University (CMU) is an affiliated partner and brings cryobiology, cryosurgery, and cryomedicine research to the Center.